Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 Furthermore, I didn’t stop there.
-I went on to write a 5000+ word article on this blog to see whether longer articles perform better in the search engine.
-Interestingly, I didn’t receive any objections whatsoever, because I could back up my assertions.
+I went on to write a 5000+ word article on this blog to see whether longer articles perform better in the search engines.
+Interestingly, I didn’t receive any objections, whatsoever, because I could back up my assertions.

-The longer the content, the more search traffic and higher the rankings you’ll generate, assuming all other factors (great content, engagement, ease of sharing, and so on) are in place.
+The longer the content, the more the search traffic and the higher the rankings you’ll generate, assuming all other factors (great content, engagement, ease of sharing and so on) are in place.

-Some other ways you can verify the accuracy of data are:
+Some other ways that you can verify the accuracy of data are:

 i).
 Is the site trustworthy?
 If the site is not authoritative in the eyes of Google and readers, you shouldn’t take its data at face value.

-Examples of trustworthy sites include Moz, Search Engine Land, Wikipedia, QuickSprout, Conversion XL and so on.
-You can trust the data and stats from those sites because thousands of dollars are invested for A/B testing and feasibility studies.
+Examples of trustworthy sites include Moz, Search Engine Land, Wikipedia, QuickSprout and Conversion XL.
+You can trust the data and stats from those sites, because thousands of dollars are invested for A/B testing and feasibility studies.

 ii).
 Is the person a published author?
 Writing a book that becomes a bestseller takes time and extra creativity (maybe a little luck, too).

 Books that sell well, even if they’re not on a “bestseller” list, require thoughtful research and planning.
-So when you find individual case study or data, find out whether the person has built an audience or written a well-received book or ebook.
+So, when you find an individual’s case study or data point, find out whether the person has built an audience or written a well-received book or ebook.